sfkappes/NG_documentation/docs/source/setting_up_account.rst

 ..
    #.
 If you plan to use an on-site work desktop, you can request
             an exemption from the encryption requirement.

+         #.
+The NCSA will also require (and check) certain system settings on your computer, such as setting the screen timeout to be five minutes or less.